Hong Kong proposes critical infrastructure cybersecurity law

 The commissioner’s office will issue a code of practice with requirements such as:

-• reporting of material changes to critical computer systems;
+• reporting of material changes to CCSs;

 • independent computer system security audits;